Charry2014/ai-catflap/README.md

 # catflap
 An AI based mouse detecting cat flap extension for the Sure Flap cat flap.
 Inspired by a [project by Gerrit Bojen](https://towardsdatascience.com/keep-your-home-mouse-free-with-an-ai-powered-cat-flap-a67c686ce394).
+It includes collecting data, training a model, deploying to the Pi, monitoring performance.

+Describing this as an AI project is a bit like saying that driving a car is just a matter of turning the wheel.
+There are many skills to master and despite the plentiful YouTube videos showing you ML on the Pi in 10 minutes, this has been a long project with many problems overcome.
+The machine learning part of this is by far not the most difficult, thanks to the work of those wonderful people at Google - but getting to that point is hard.

 # Introduction